myzhan/go-mocket/README.md

 ## Documentation

-For detailed usage and examples, look at the [Documentation](/DOCUMENTATION.md)
+For detailed usage and examples, look at the [Documentation](/DOCUMENTATION.md), and the unit tests.

 ## License